• Resources Home

 New Quizzes differ from Classic Quizzes in terms of look and feel and some features, and while many of the same features are available in New Quizzes and Classic Quizzes, there is not exact parity.
 Here’s a fuller list of points where New Quizzes do not yet offer features users of Classic Quizzes might be relying on.

-• You need designers or TAs to be able to build or edit Quizzes in your course
+• You need designers or TAs to be able to build or edit Quizzes in your course.
+This isn’t yet possible in New Quizzes.

 • Migrating to New Quizzes